36-650-Fall-2021/course-project-emilyzengers/README.md

 	goalkeeping_reflexes text
 );

 After creating the tables, import the csv datas into the respective tables with the following queries.
 Make sure you set your permissions for these folders as "everyone".
-The csv files are in the "data" folder.\
+The csv files are in the "data" folder.<br />

 copy players
 from 'C:/Users/emily/Documents/CMU MSP/stat 650/final project/data/players_20.csv'